-Participants will be asked to return any unused IMP and/or empty packaging at each visit.
-This is to allow the research team to check compliance and for accountability purposes.
-All study drug returns must be returned to pharmacy for reconciliation on the Investigational Product Accountability Log.
+Accountability Log.
 Study drug returns will be verified by the trial clinical research associate (CRA) prior to disposal at site.
 Destruction of IMP must be in accordance with the site IMP destruction SOP.
-Records of IMP destruction and related correspondence must be filed in the relevant section of the pharmacy trial file.
+Records of IMP destruction and related correspondence must be filed in the relevant section of the pharmacy on 1 tablet a day).

-3.6.
+4.6.
 Packing and storage of IMP

 All active and placebo tablets will be packed in labelled HDPE bottles with a child-security lid and a tamper-evident seal.
-Each HDPE bottle will contain 210 active or placebo tablets.
-This is sufficient for 15 weeks (2 tablets per day) as well as for 6 months (1 tablet a day).
+Each HDPE bottle contains 210 active or placebo tablets.
+This is sufficient for 15 weeks/3 and a half months (for participants on 2 tablets a day) as well as for 6 months (for participants temperature in a secure location.
+Temperature monitoring and reporting is not required.